ontodev/robot/docs/validate.md

         * queries the reasoner to verify that the class represented in the current cell is a direct subclass of the class 'vaccine'
     * not-subclass-of
         * queries the reasoner to verify that the class represented in the current cell is **not** a subclass of the class 'vaccine'
+    * not-direct-subclass-of
+        * queries the reasoner to verify that the class represented in the current cell is **not** a direct subclass of the class 'vaccine'
     * superclass-of
         * queries the reasoner to verify that the class represented in the current cell is a superclass of the class 'vaccine'
     * direct-superclass-of
         * queries the reasoner to verify that the class represented in the current cell is a direct superclass of the class 'vaccine'
     * not-superclass-of
         * queries the reasoner to verify that the class represented in the current cell is **not** a superclass of the class 'vaccine'
+    * not-superclass-of
+        * queries the reasoner to verify that the class represented in the current cell is **not** a direct superclass of the class 'vaccine'
     * equivalent-to
         * queries the reasoner to verify that the class represented in the current cell is equivalent to the class 'vaccine'
+    * not-equivalent-to
+        * queries the reasoner to verify that the class represented in the current cell is **not** equivalent to the class 'vaccine'
     * instance-of
         * queries the reasoner to verify that the individual represented in the current cell is an instance of the class 'vaccine'
     * direct-instance-of